Oskar Olausson: Playing career

 Following training camp and pre-season in preparation for the 2022–23 season, Olausson was re-assigned to continue his development with the Colorado Eagles in the AHL.
 He notched his first professional goal in North America, collecting the game-winning goal in a 6–2 win over the Calgary Wranglers on 21 October 2022.
 After posting 8 points through 16 games for the Eagles and with the Avalanche dealing with a glut of injuries, Olausson received his first NHL recall on 23 November 2022.
 Initially placed on the Avalanche's second-line, Olausson made his NHL debut that night at Ball Arena in a 4–3 defeat to the Vancouver Canucks.
 Following the game, Olausson was re-assigned to the AHL to continue his tenure with the Eagles.

 On 25 July 2025, Olausson was traded by the Avalanche to the San Jose Sharks in exchange for right winger Danil Gushchin.
 After attending the Sharks training camp, Olausson was assigned to AHL affiliate, the San Jose Barracuda.
 Before making an appearance in the season with the Barracuda, Olausson was traded by the Sharks to the Minnesota Wild in exchange for prospect Kyle Masters on 17 October 2025.

+At the conclusion of his contract with the Wild, Olausson returned to his native Sweden, signing a two-year contract with Frölunda HC of the SHL, on 11 May 2026.